tableauio/tableauio.github.io/content/en/docs/guide/excel/map.md

 #### Implicit fixed size

-The map size is auto resolved by the max present map items in `Namerow`.
+The map size is auto resolved by the max map items present in **Namerow**.

 A worksheet `ItemConf` in `HelloWorld.xlsx`: